 Barrister career path

-Here's our suggested timetable for recruitment to the Bar.
-By all means draw up a timetable of your own, but if you do, make sure you're clued up about closing dates for the Bar Professional Training Course (BPTC) and pupillage applications.
+Here's our suggested timetable for recruitment to the Bar and how to qualify as a barrister.
+By all means draw up a timetable of your own, but if you do, make sure take into account closing dates for the Bar Professional Training Course (BPTC) and pupillage applications.

 First-year law and second-year non-law students